Low Protein Diet for Weight Loss & Longevity

 I like the idea of eating “just enough” protein.

 I put that in quotes because the amount of protein you need per day really depends on your goals.

-You don’t need tons of protein if your goal is European Yacht Body.
+A low protein diet is perfect if your goal is European Yacht Body.

 Some people don’t mind looking slim…

 Other people want to be muscular enough to place well in CrossFit competitions.